A reminder of an old love…

-This series One Step Beyond (1959-61) is another of these supernatural series.
+The series One Step Beyond (1959-61) is another of these supernatural series.
 All of these stories differed from the Twilight Zone as were based on true events.
-The 3 seasons long series has an impressive cast list including Donald Pleasence, Veronica Cartwright, Christopher Lee, Cloris Leachman, William Shatner and Louise Fletcher.
+The 3 season long series has an impressive cast list including Donald Pleasence, Veronica Cartwright, Christopher Lee, Cloris Leachman, William Shatner and Louise Fletcher.

-The series like the Twilight Zone, had its tales introduced (but here by John Newland) and also has a similarly almost spooky theme tune, (here composed by Harry Lubin).
-However this wee post will concentrate on just one of these episodes, The Visitor starring Joan Fontaine opposite Warren Beatty, in an early role.
+The series like the Twilight Zone had its tales introduced (but here by John Newland) and also has a similarly almost spooky theme tune, (here composed by Harry Lubin).
+However, this wee post will concentrate on just one of these episodes, The Visitor stars Joan Fontaine opposite Warren Beatty, in an early role.

-The story tells briefly of how one snowy night, alcoholic Ellen Grayson, invites her graying husband, Harry to their mountain top holiday home.
-She tells him she’s stopped drinking, but wants to have a divorce.
+The story tells briefly of how one snowy night, alcoholic Ellen Grayson (Fontaine), invites her greying husband, Harry (Warren Beatty) to their mountain top holiday home.
+She tells him she’s stopped drinking but wants to have a divorce.
 He tells how they became strangers to each other, and they fight.

 He leaves and is involved in a car accident, with her hearing this.
-Shortly after this Ellen is visited by a young man, who talks to her easily about his life, and how he much loves his wife but their child was stillborn when delivered in hospital leading them to drift apart.
-This chillingly reflecting her life with Harry and her visitor eerily looking like her husband… but younger.
+Shortly after this Ellen is visited by a young man, who talks to her easily about his life, and how much he loves his wife but their child was stillborn when delivered in the hospital leading them to drift apart.
+This chillingly reflects her life with Harry and her visitor eerily looking like her husband… but younger.

-This making much more of an impact, with these saying much more than words, especially after it is apparent she still loves him.
-And as for the twists and turns in this almost unbelievable story, these more profoundly felt as this story is apparently true.
+This makes much more of an impact, with these saying much more than words, especially after it is apparent she still loves him.
+And as for the twists and turns in this almost unbelievable story, these are more profoundly felt as this story is apparently true.
 Making me wonder as I do with many a biopic, just what happened with Ellen and Harry after the story ended on screen.

 Handsqueeze Rating: 🙂 /10